Top 29 Korean Apps you Need to Try

-I hope they update it to show some functions of Google Maps like “Open now” or “Top rated”.
+I hope they update Naver Map to show some functions of Google Maps like “Open now” or “Top rated”.

 Kakao T (카카오택시)

-It’s useful because you can either choose to pay via the app or directly to the driver (in cash or using credit card).
-Also, you don’t have to tell them where you’re going because you select the pick-up and drop-off before getting in the car.
+It’s great because you can choose to either pay via the app or directly to the driver (in cash or using credit card).
+Also, you don’t have to explain where you’re going, because you select the pick-up and drop-off before getting in the car.